toponets/toponets/README.md

 # toponets

 A simple interface to load checkpoints from the [TopoNets Paper](https://toponets.github.io) (ICLR 2025).
 We closely followed the standard training procedures for these models.
-The only difference being the addition of [topoloss](https://github.com/toponets/topoloss) to the original training loss.
+The only difference being the addition of [topoloss](https://github.com/toponets/topoloss) to the original loss.

 All of the checkpoints are hosted on the [MurtyLab HuggingFace](https://huggingface.co/murtylab) 🤗